cogent-computing/COPED/INSTALLATION.md

 2. Copy `.env.example` to `.env`.
 3. From the main directory run `docker compose up -d` (and wait for the build if it is the first run...)

-> You can now launch the application in a browser.
+You can now launch the application in a browser.
 However, you must set up a superuser as described below to access the Metabase analytics components.

-> Port mappings are provided in `docker-compose.override.yaml` in case you need to access services directly.
+Port mappings are provided in `docker-compose.override.yaml` in case you need to access services directly.

-> If the host is not `localhost` then update `DJANGO_ALLOWED_HOSTS` in `.env` accordingly, before Step 3.
+> If your host is not `localhost` then update `DJANGO_ALLOWED_HOSTS` in `.env` accordingly, before Step 3.

 ### Set up a superuser